auth0/laravel-auth0/README.md

   You can log in or out by visiting the [`/login`](http://localhost:8000/login) or [`/logout`](http://localhost:8000/logout) routes, respectively.

 - **Testing API Authorization**
-  To test `/api` routes, you can generate a test token using the CLI.
-In the following example, substitute `%IDENTIFIER%` with the identifier of the API you created in step 3 above.
+  To test `/api` routes, generate a test token using the CLI.

     ```shell
     auth0 test token \